Learn more about Marymount's online DNP-FNP program.

-Marymount University’s DNP-FNP program offers nursing students a flexible online program, a guaranteed placement, a network of highly experienced nursing experts and the resources needed to optimize time management in nursing.
+Marymount University’s DNP-FNP program offers nursing students a flexible online program, free-of-charge clinical placement services, a network of highly experienced nursing experts and the resources needed to optimize time management in nursing.

 A DNP-FNP program is designed to set up nursing students for success in all areas, including time management.
 Nurses with advanced degrees are in high demand.
 According to the Bureau of Labor Statistics (BLS), overall employment of nurse anesthetists, nurse midwives and nurse practitioners is projected to grow 45 percent from 2019 to 2029.
 As a result, nurses are earning an average salary of $115,800 per year.

 If you’re interested in transitioning into a leadership position in health care, an online DNP-FNP degree at Marymount University can pave the way by providing you with the following:

 - Clinical placement services at no extra cost

 - Access to a network of peers, instructors and professional alumni